-Next, select where you would like the code to be inserted (e.g. in specific Pages, Categories, etc …)
+Next, select where you would like your block to be inserted (e.g. in specific Pages, Posts, etc …)

-The main plugin screen also various icons you can click to access different functions, help, etc. (hover your mouse over the icons for tooltip descriptions) …
+The CJT dashboard also various icons you can click to access different features, help documentation, etc. (hover your mouse over the icons for feature descriptions) …

-Click the ‘Save All Changes’ button after creating or editing your code block to save your settings …
+Click the ‘Save All Changes’ button to save your settings …

 (CJT – ‘Save All Changes’ button)

-Some scripts will ask you to verify that your code has been added correctly and some will not.
+Some scripts will ask you to verify if your code has been added correctly and some will not.

-If you have pasted conversion tracking code into an area that is not meant to be visible (like the “header”) and you want to check if the code has been added correctly, then follow the steps below:
+If you have pasted code into an area like the “header” that is not meant to be visible and you want to check if the code has been added correctly, then here’s how to do it:

-First, open up your internet browser (e.g. Firefox) and visit the page that contains your code.
+First, open up your internet browser (we’ll use Firefox in this example) and go to the page where you have added your code.

-Select Tools > Developer > Page Source from your browser menu …
+Select Tools > Web Developer > Page Source from the browser menu …

-A new window opens up and displays the source code for your page.
+A new browser window will open displaying the source code for the page.

-If you can see the code, then all that’s left is to test your script and make sure that everything is working as it should.
-If you experience any errors, repeat the above process to make sure that your code has been pasted in correctly, or get help from a professional.
-As stated at the beginning of this tutorial, always back up your site before adding, changing or deleting code.
+If you can see the code in your page, then the next step is to test your script and make sure that everything is working correctly.
+If you experience any errors, repeat the process and make sure that you have entered the code correctly, or get help from a professional.
+As stated earlier in this tutorial, always back up your files and database before adding, changing or deleting code.

-Congratulations, now you know how to easily code snippets to WordPress pages and posts.
+Congratulations, now you know how to easily embed scripts into WordPress pages and posts.